pieroproietti/penguins-eggs-book/10-chapter-1.md

 system, complete with all installed applications and personalized configurations housed within the home folder.

-Penguins\' Eggs goes beyond creating live ISOs.
+Penguins' eggs goes beyond creating live ISOs.
 It allows you to configure the generated ISO for offline installation, useful for environments without internet access.
 It also offers a scripting mode for managing ISOs through custom scripts.
 You can even personalize the